Observation of strong backscattering in valley-Hall photonic topological interface modes

 The experiments presented here, both the dependence of the measured loss length on the group index as well as the scattered light observed via far-field imaging, establishes a consistent picture of the transmission and scattering of slow light in VH PTI interface modes: Backscattering dominates over out-of-plane losses and is sufficiently strong to induce random cavities with high quality factors.
 Additionally, we observe no difference between the dependence of the loss length on group index for topological and trivial modes.

-Obviously, our experiments do not rule out the existence of backscattering resilience in other time-reversal-invariant PTIs with different symmetries, interfaces, or disorder levels.
+Obviously, our experiments do not rule out the existence of backscattering resilience in other time-reversal-invariant PTIs with different symmetries, unit-cell geometries, interfaces, or disorder levels.
 Even if structural disorder eventually destroys the crystal symmetry behind non-trivial topologies, backscattering might still be suppressed for limited disorder~\cite{Arregui_QuantifyingRobustnessTopological_2021}.
 To approach that regime, we have employed a bearded VH interface, which has been theoretically shown to be more robust than other types of interfaces~\cite{Orazbayev_QuantitativeRobustnessAnalysis_2019}.
 In addition, our record-low-loss W1 waveguides show that we are probing the lowest levels of disorder realized in silicon photonics so far.
-Even so, we do not observe any signature of reduced backscattering and our results therefore cast doubts on whether any topological protection against backscattering from nanoscale roughness is possible in an all-dielectric platform, i.e., without breaking time-reversal symmetry or by employing dynamic modulation techniques.
+Even so, we do not observe any signature of reduced backscattering and our results therefore cast doubts on whether any topological protection against backscattering from nanoscale roughness is possible in an all-dielectric platform, i.e., without breaking time-reversal symmetry or dynamic modulation techniques.

-We hope that our work will motivate further research into robustness against real-world disorder as well as theoretical studies on the mechanisms behind Anderson localization~\cite{Garcia_TwoMechanismsDisorderinduced_2017} in systems with valley-momentum locking.
+We hope that our work will motivate further research to consider robustness against real-world disorder, e.g., in developing new magneto-optic materials to break time-reversal symmetry at optical frequencies~\cite{guglielmon_broadband_2019} or studying the mechanisms behind Anderson localization~\cite{Garcia_TwoMechanismsDisorderinduced_2017} in systems with valley-momentum locking.
 The interplay between disorder and topology has surprising consequences, such as topological Anderson insulators~\cite{Stutzer_PhotonicTopologicalAnderson_2018}, and our work takes the first steps into research at the nexus between Anderson localization, topology, and silicon photonics.